Skip to main content

 • Donor reporting that requires defined targets with rationale

-• Creating accountability for specific outcomes within programme teams
+• Creating accountability for specific outcomes within program teams

-• Enabling meaningful progress assessment at programme reviews
+• Enabling meaningful progress assessment at program reviews

 Linked Indicators